-Susanne Höhn is the Director of the Brussels Institute, the Regional Director for Southwest Europe and the Goethe-Institut’s Representative to the EU since January 2014.
-Born in 1959, she studied German and Roman Languages and first worked as a freelance journalist.
+Susanne Höhn is the Director of the Brussels Goethe Institute, the Regional Director for Southwest Europe and the Goethe-Institut’s Representative to the EU since January 2014.
+She first worked as a freelance journalist.
 In 1985, she began her career at the Goethe-Institut, as Press and Public Relations Officer in Munich.
 Her first foreign assignment took her to Jerusalem.
 In 1995 she became the Head of Educational cooperation at the Goethe-Institut in Rome.
 From 2000 to 2006 she was the Head of Knowledge and Information Department in the Goethe-Institut Headquarters in Munich.
 In 2006 she took over the country directorate of the Goethe-Institut in Italy.
 In July 2019, Susanne will leave the directorate of the Brussels Institute, to become the Director of the Cairo Institute.

 More Europe - external cultural relations

 Isabelle Schwarz (France / Germany) is Head of Advocacy, Research and Development at the European Cultural Foundation which she joined in 2002.
 Previously, Isabelle Schwarz was Executive Director of ENCATC, the European Network of Cultural Management and Cultural Policy Education.
 Earlier posts include the World Commission on Culture and Development, the Council of Europe, the Ministry of Culture of France, and cultural NGOs in London, Paris, Brussels, and Copenhagen.
 She serves on several boards and juries.